-Utterly unique and delicious, Tibetan dumplings are basically the unofficial national dish of Tibet.
 Every Tibetan family has a slightly different momo recipe, with various theories on how to make them the most juicy and delicious, or how to keep the dough skins to the desired delicate thinness.

 The Dough

-First of all, make the dough.
-If you want to make momo dough for four people, use about 3 cups of flour and 3/4 cups of water.
+If you want to make momo dough for four people, use about 2 cups of wheat flour (we don’t use whole wheat, but rather use white, all-purpose flour) and somewhere between 3/4 cups and 1 cup of water.
+The amount will depend on your particular flour.
 (You don’t have to be very exact about these measurements — Tibetans never are!)

 The Filling

-We make momo’s with either meat or vegetables.
 In Tibet, they often use yak meat, but here in the United States, we usually use beef, or just vegetables for our vegetarian friends.

 For vegetable momo filling: